Dangerous Minds: Critical reception

 Dangerous Minds received mixed reviews upon release.
 Rotten Tomatoes gives the film an approval score of 36% and an average rating of 4.9/10 based on 45 reviews from critics.
 The website's "Critics Consensus" for the film reads, "Rife with stereotypes that undermine its good intentions, Dangerous Minds is too blind to see that the ones it hurts are the audience."
-On Metacritic, the film holds a score of 47 out of 100 sampled from 18 reviews, indicating "mixed or average" reviews.
-Write Aisha Harris attributed the film's poor reception to film critics having ground tired of the "inspirational teacher" that had been prevalent throughout the 1990s by the time Dangerous Minds as released.
+Metacritic, which uses a weighted average, assigned the a score of 46 out of 100, based on 18 critics, indicating "mixed or average" reviews.
+Writer Aisha Harris attributed the film's poor reception to film critics having grown tired of the "inspirational teacher" that had been prevalent throughout the 1990s by the time Dangerous Minds was released.

 Janet Maslin of The New York Times called it a "false and condescending film" that "steamrollers its way over some real talent".
-Although praising Pfeiffer's acting ability, Maslin said that the script limits her to a one-dimension role.
+Although praising Michelle Pfeiffer's acting ability, Maslin said that the script limits her to a one-dimension role.
 Kenneth Turan's review for the Los Angeles Times said that Pfeiffer "is as believable as the film allows her to be", but the film trivializes the subject matter.
-Roger Ebert wrote in his review for the Chicago Sun-Times called the film "less than compelling" and said the true story had been watered down to appeal to white audiences, illustrated by the substitution of Dylan songs for rap songs.
-Though he said Pfeiffer's acting made the film "fairly entertaining", Terrence Rafferty of The New Yorker criticized the film's screenplay and the sentimental ending, which he said gives Pfeiffer's character an unnecessary halo.
+Roger Ebert wrote in his review for the Chicago Sun-Times called the film "less than compelling" and said the true story had been watered down to appeal to white audiences, illustrated by the substitution of Bob Dylan songs for rap songs.
+Though Terrence Rafferty of The New Yorker said Pfeiffer's acting made the film "fairly entertaining", he criticized the film's screenplay and the sentimental ending, which he said gives Pfeiffer's character an unnecessary halo.
 Peter Travers in Rolling Stone described the young cast as "outstanding" and praised Pfeiffer's performance, but he said the film "often unspools like a hokey update of Sidney Poitier's To Sir, with Love".
 Kevin McManus of The Washington Post also praised the acting, though he wrote that the film "merits only a C", in part because of the script's lack of subtlety and the saccharine lines given to the students.
 Edward Guthmann in the San Francisco Chronicle wrote: "It's contrived, it's hokey, but in Dangerous Minds, a Michelle Pfeiffer vehicle, it works surprisingly well...
 She's playing with a bag of clichés, but she's so plucky and likable, you overlook the hokum."
 Time Out wrote: "Actually it's quite a respectable piece of work, with an impressive tough-love performance from Pfeiffer, but Ronald Bass's hackneyed screenplay is all carrot and no stick."

 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.